sarulse/SampleCode/productlaravelapp/readme.md

-# A Simple Laravel Rest API APP with Angular JS
+# A Simple Laravel Rest API App with Angular JS

 ## Summary
     * List of products with details is displayed